EuroLinux/eurolinux-migration-scripts/README.md

 installed manually (e.g. from a *.run* installer) will most likely have to be installed again the same way.
-If your system has been installed with FIPS Mode enabled, the migration will not succeed.
-It might look like everything's fine but you'll encounter a kernel panic once the system is rebooted.
+If your system has been installed with FIPS Mode enabled, the migration process will not proceed.
 In this case a clean installation is recommended.

 ## Usage